Will2817/COMP3004/README.md

 in the Solution Explorer right-click -> add -> existing item on each folder you made earlier and add all the files in each folder.

+Update 2/24/2013:

+there is now a Json folder to hold json files in the project. add the folder and all files into your solution.

+also you will have to go into the properties of each json file and set the Build Action:None, and set Copy to Output Directory:"Copy if newer"

+There is also now a Newtonsoft.Json dll in the program, to add it go to the references folder (NOT IN THE CONTENT AREA...
+LOOK ABOVE) and add a reference to it... you will have to you the browse to find it.